cheftechnical/simonyates/README.md

 I chose to open-source the website for anyone curious to see how I built it.

-The website was built using React + Typescript, is hosted on an AWS S3 bucket, and is proxied through Cloudflare; design follows the Google Material design system.
+The website was built with React + Typescript, is hosted on an AWS S3 bucket, and is proxied through Cloudflare; design follows the Google Material design system.
 Although most of the design elements rely on components from the React Material-UI framework, I had to write my own `Typography` component as the one bundled with the framework was far too limiting.

 Component prototyping is handled with Storybook, and is divided into three parts: